Quick Links

 Selection

-Year 7: Students with a GL reading comprehension stanine 2 and 3.
+Students with a GL reading comprehension stanine 2 and 3.

 Rationale

 Sessions are designed to target key reading skills and areas identified as needing development from reading assessment data.
-Students participate in group task activities and independent work, focussing on strengthening the 5 building blocks of reading; oral literacy, phonological awareness, phonics, fluency, vocabulary and comprehension.
+Students participate in group task activities and independent work, focussing on strengthening the 5 building blocks of reading: oral literacy, phonological awareness, phonics, fluency, vocabulary and comprehension.
 During the second half of each session, students participate in guided reading to target individual areas for development.
 During this time, students read a shared book and read aloud to a member of staff, focussing on developing fluency and oral comprehension skills.
 This also promotes confidence, and develops reading with expression.

 Assessments